nohlyku/TAK-client-cot-inspector/README.md

-# TLS/SSL Connection Monitor
+# TAK TLS/SSL CoT Monitor

-A Python script for connecting to TLS/SSL servers with client certificate authentication and displaying received data in real-time.
+A Python script for connecting to a TAK server with client certificate authentication and displaying received data in real-time.

 ## Features